Surgical Procedures: Esophagectomy

 What is recovery like?

-Recovery from an esophagectomy depends on which procedure you have had.
+Recovery from an esophagectomy depends on the procedure you had.
 At times, a long hospital stay is needed.
 During surgery, a feeding tube will be put into your belly and will be used for about 1 to 2 months.
 This feeding tube will give you nutrition and medication if needed as you heal.

 Your healthcare team will teach you about the medications you will be taking, such as those for pain, and prevention of blood clots, infection, constipation, and/or other conditions.